NFL QUARTERBACK POWER RANKINGS: Where All 32 Starters Stand Right Now

 WPA: 25th

-Thing to know: Had a bye, avoided getting sacked 10 times by the Chiefs.
+Thing to know: He got sacked 10 times and threw three picks against Kansas City.

 DYAR: 24th